Contact Information

 China Studies Dissertation Fellowship, China Studies Program, University of Washington, 2024

-Young Scholar Award (Scholarship for Doctoral Dissertation Research in Chinese Studies), China Times Cultural Foundation, 2023
+Young Scholar Award, China Times Cultural Foundation, 2023

 Adelio Ferrero Award in Video Essays (Second Prize), Adelio Ferrero Film and Criticism Festival, 2022